Optimal design for linear models via gradient flow: Optimal design model problem

+In Figure~\ref{fig: landscape_D}, we plot $F^A[\rho_L]$ and $F^D[\rho_l]$ as a function of $L$ for different media.
+The result is quite revealing even in this simple setup.
+We first compare (A) and (B) in Figure~\ref{fig: landscape_D}, the landscapes for different media.
+For uniform media, $F^A$ is entirely above the line predicted by uniform distribution, and reaches its minimum at $L=\pi$, where $\rho_L$ coincides with the uniform distribution.
+This aligns with our intuition: For homogeneous media, sensors and sources should be placed in an homogeneous fashion.
+When media is inhomogeneous, however, $F^A$ is entirely below the line predicted by uniform sampling, meaning uniform sampling is the worst distribution in the class considered.
+Furthermore, $F^A$ picks its minimum at $L={\pi}/{4}$, suggesting the optimal $\rho$ should have sensor and source closely aligned in a window not more than ${\pi}/{4}$ apart.

-\cref{fig: landscape_D} shows the landscape of the D-optimal objective criteria \eqref{eqn: cont D-opt} on the homogeneous media, calculated in the same way as described above for $F^A$.
-(The plot of the inhomogeneous case is close to \cref{fig: landscape_A}.)
-Since we aim to {\em maximize} $F^D$, the optimal $\rho_L$ in this case is at $L=0$, indicating that voltage injection and intensity measurement are placed at the same location.
-The comparison of this plot with \cref{fig: landscape_A} reminds us that different objective criterion can lead to different optimal solutions.
+Figure~\ref{fig: landscape_D} (C) depicts $F^D[\rho_L]$ as a function of $L$.
+For $F^D$, we aim to find the maximum value, and in this class of probabilities, the optimal solution is $L=0$, meaning the voltage injection and intensity measurements are placed exactly at the same location.
+This is in stark contrast with panels (A), (B), highlight the fact that different objective criteria can produce significantly different solutions.